Headings

 The following transition styles are available:

 * `fadeThroughColor(#000000)` — fades through a color, into the next slide.
-The color is passed as hex value in parentheses.
+Pass the color as a hex value in parentheses.

 ## Transition timing